Chrissy Teigen Deletes Twitter After Feeling "Deeply Bruised" by Negativity - E! Online

 Chrissy Teigen has one fewer social media platform to worry about.

 The 35-year-old model took to Twitter on Wednesday, March 24 to announce that she's, well, quitting Twitter.
-The star, who had become known for her frequent viral tweets and for openly speaking her mind to fellow users, posted a lengthy thread in which she explained her reasons for walking away from the app.
+The star, who had become known for her frequent viral tweets and for openly speaking her mind to fellow users, posted a lengthy thread in which she explained her reasons for leaving the app.

 Shortly after sharing the thread, she deleted her account, although the Twitter account for her food-centric venture Cravings still appears to be active.